Jayashree-D/docs/designs/multihost-physical-led.md

 "udev rules" are handled to monitor the physical LEDs events.
-Once the udev event is initialized for the LED, a dbus call from udev needs to be sent to phosphor-led-sysfs daemon to create dbus path and interface under single systemd service.
-This limits the dbus call from udev rules to dameon.
+Once the udev event is initialized for the LED, a dbus call from udev needs to be sent to the phosphor-led-sysfs daemon to create the dbus path and interface under a single systemd service.

+udev events will be generated based on the kernel configuration.
+For each LED, it will generate events and those udev events can be generated before systemd service, therefore, dbus call may not be supported from udev rules.

+So, dbus objects from entity manager is used to establish the communication between LEDs and the application.
+The association will be created for LEDs based on the inventory objects for the given board.

 **Second Approach**

-When the udev event is initialized for the LED, it will save those LED names in a file using the script.
+When the udev event is initialized for the LED, it will save those LED names in a file utilizing the script.
 Phosphor-led-sysfs will monitor the file using inotify to handle the changes.
 By reading the file, all the LEDs name will be retrieved and dbus path will be created for all the LEDs under single systemd service.

-This approach will not be scalable, since the file needs to be monitored continuously.
+inotify will monitor the file continuously and it needs to communicate between udev events and phosphor-led-sysfs application.
+Since, udev events can be generated before systemd service, inotify does not need to monitor the file afterwards and also it is not a well used mechanism to communicate.

+Dbus objects from entity manager is a better way to communicate with the application after the system startup and also inventory objects can also be created for LEDs.

 ## Impacts